spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 them.
 They reside in the separate package `csound-expression-opcodes` that is re-exported by the module `Csound.Base`.
 Take a look in the docs. there are links to the originall Csound docs.
-Maybe you can find your own unique sound somewhere in this wonderfull forest of algorithms.
+Maybe you can find your own unique sound somewhere in this wonderful forest of algorithms.

 The modules `Csound.Typed.Opcode.SignalGenerators`, `Csound.Typed.Opcode.SignalModifiers`
 and `Csound.Typed.Opcode.SpectralProcessing` are good place to start the journey.